 - A merchant responds with a compelling argument, but the cardholder changes the reason for the dispute.

 How Does Pre-Arbitration Impact the Chargeback-to-Transaction Ratio?

 Fortunately, that isn’t a completely accurate interpretation of the situation.
 A second chargeback would negatively impact the chargeback-to-transaction ratio a second time.
 In reality, pre-arbitration does not affect the chargeback-to-transaction ratio.
-The only metric that pre-arbitration influences is win rate — a temporary win becomes a loss.

 How Does Mastercard Use Pre-Arbitration?